koesan/koesan/README.md

   <i>Computer Engineer working in Artificial Intelligence and Computer Vision</i>
 </p>

-I am a **Computer Engineer** with a strong focus on **Artificial Intelligence, Deep Learning, and Computer Vision**.
+I am a **Computer Engineer** with a strong focus on **Artificial Intelligence and Computer Vision**.
-My work spans **Generative AI, Image Processing, and Multimodal AI systems**, where I design and implement innovative solutions using advanced deep learning architectures.
+My work spans **Deep Learning, Generative AI, and Image Processing**, where I design and implement innovative solutions using advanced **Artificial Intelligence** architectures.

 <div align="center">